pygame-community/pygame-ce/docs/reST/ref/surface.rst

       In general pre-multiplied alpha blitting is faster then 'straight alpha' blitting and produces superior results when blitting an alpha surface onto another surface with alpha - assuming both surfaces contain pre-multiplied alpha colours.

+      There is a `tutorial on premultiplied alpha blending here. <tutorials/en/premultiplied-alpha>`

       .. versionadded:: 2.1.4